SC5/sc5-styleguide/README.md

 npm install sc5-styleguide --save-dev
 ```

-The gulp plugin contains two functions that requires different set of file streams:
+The Gulp plugin contains two functions that requires different set of file streams:

 `generate()`: All unprocessed styles containing the KSS markup and style variables.
 This will process the KSS markup and collects variable information.